franktudor/colors/README.md

 colors
 ======

-jQuery and HTML doodle pad
+a jQuery and HTML doodle pad